-It has put in place measures to prioritise and provide assistance for clinical trials applications submitted for COVID-19, such as dedicated contact points and procedures for rapid scientific advice, reviews and approvals.
+The MHRA has put in place measures to prioritise and provide assistance for clinical trials applications submitted for COVID-19, such as dedicated contact points and procedures for rapid scientific advice, reviews and approvals.

-The National Institute for Health Research set out a framework in May 2020 for restarting research activities paused as a result of COVID-19, providing a flexible structure for local decision-making.
+The National Institute for Health Research set out a framework in May 2020 for restarting research activities paused as a result of COV-ID-19, providing a flexible structure for local decision-making.

-11.3 Emergency Approvals of Pharmaceuticals and Medical Devices
+11.3 Emergency Approvals of Pharmaceuticals and Medical Devices which several COVID-19 vaccines were granted temporary authorisations.

 The HMRs permit temporary authorisation of a medicinal product in response to the confirmed or suspected spread of pathogenic agents, etc. The HMRs were amended on 16 October 2020 in response to the COVID-19 pandemic.
-Among other things, the amendment strengthened existing provisions that allow for the temporary licensing of medicines and vaccines, following which several COVID-19 vaccines have been granted temporary authorisations.
+Among other things, the amendment strengthened existing provisions that allow for the temporary licensing of medicines and vaccines, following